Subnotebook: 2007–present

 In 2008, Apple introduced the MacBook Air, which the company claimed was the world's thinnest notebook.
 This model was notable for offering no built-in optical drive.

-In the same year Lenovo released last widely known hi-end 12" subnotebook line without touchpad, the ThinkPad X200, X200s and X200 Tablet models.
+In the same year, Lenovo released its last widely known hi-end 12" subnotebook line without a touchpad, the ThinkPad X200, X200s and X200 Tablet models.

 In 2010 saw a number of semi-rugged low-end subnotebooks for the education market, including the Dell Latitude 2100, Lenovo ThinkPad x100e, and HP ProBook Education Edition; these notably had laptop charging trolley support.